 Chewing gum, oils, adhesives, and adhesive removers are among the most damaging substances for artificial grass.

 Synthetic turf resists pests, mold, and fungus better than natural grass, but sticky and oily substances bond tightly to the fibers.
 These materials attract dirt, flatten blades, and can chemically break down the turf over time.
+Chewing gum and adhesives are especially problematic because they harden as they cool, making removal difficult without specialized products.

 How to clean spills safely